An image showing common lead generation mistakes

 1. Creating your lead gen. strategy

-Lead generation strategies are not one-size-fits-all.
+Your lead gen strategy needs to match your specific market and audience.
 This means you need to figure out the lead gen strategies that exist in your market and how to optimize them to fit your audience.

 If you’re struggling with creating your lead gen strategy, here's some advice from Tidio’s Digital Marketing Manager, Nina Król: “Make sure you have all of the information about your customers, such as their preferences, most common queries, and methods they use to find their solutions.
 If you have all that information gathered, it will be easier to form an ideal strategy, and you’ll be much more confident about its success.”